Anirbit-AI/Delta-GClip/README.md

         >>> loss_fn(model(input), target).backward() <br/>
         >>> optimizer.step()<br/>

-One can see a demonstration code here, <br/>
+In the following link one can see a demonstration code with transformers, <br/>
 https://drive.google.com/file/d/1lkEgUJewOTpIpDoweyK985nXC5-RjkJ3/view?usp=sharing